awsdocs/aws-doc-sdk-examples/dotnetv3/dynamodb/README.md

 # DynamoDB code examples for the SDK for .NET

 ## Overview
-The code examples in this section show how to use the AWS SDK for .NET with Amazon DynamoDB (DynamoDB) to request, import, and manage certificates.
+The code examples in this section show how to use the AWS SDK for .NET with Amazon DynamoDB. to request, import, and manage certificates.

 Amazon DynamoDB is a fully managed, serverless, key-value NoSQL database designed to run high-performance applications at any scale.
 DynamoDB offers built-in security, continuous backups, automated multi-Region replication, in-memory caching, and data import and export tools.